 * ArrangedMarriage: As was the case in her RealLife, Mary in ''Mary, Bloody Mary'' has a number of marriages arranged for her throughout her childhood.

-** BrotherSisterIncest: One of the possibilities batted about for poor Mary is to marry her to her father's son by one of his mistresses.
+** BrotherSisterIncest: One of the possibilities batted about for poor Mary is to marry her to Henry Fitzroy, the Duke of Richmond - who is her father's son by one of his mistresses.
+To her deep relief, this one never gets beyond the rumor stage.

 * ChristianityIsCatholic: TruthInTelevision for the earlier Tudor novels, right up until Henry VIII wants his divorce and creates the Church of England.